drakumus/SwaggerPact/README.md

 5. Look at one of the existing tests and write a test that will validate the pact against the swagger doc.

 # Things to Watch out for
 1. Be very cognisant of the response Content-Type header in your pact.
-The parser used by the SwaggerPactValidator uses this to discover the expected response body.
+The parser used by the SwaggerRequestValidator uses this to discover the expected response body.
 2. To be added

 # TODO